kwea123/nsff_pl/README.md

 - [x] Add COLMAP reconstruction tutorial (mask out dynamic region).
 - [x] Remove NSFF dependency for data preparation.
 More precisely, the original code needs quite a lot modifications to work on own data, and the depth/flow are calculated on resized images, which might reduce their accuracy.
 - [x] Add spiral path for testing.
 - [ ] Add mask hard mining at the beginning of training.
+Or prioritized experience replay.
 - [ ] Exploit motion mask prior like https://free-view-video.github.io/